elk-gh/apex-exception-examples/README.md

 Example to Show a validation rule error message thrown from a child object and how to use exception method setMessage.

+Example to use Assert Methods outside Apex test classes